sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gtk-update-icon-cache</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Icon theme caching utility
+Short desc    : Icon theme caching utility
 URL          : http://www.gtk.org
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GTK+ can use the cache files created by gtk-update-icon-cache to avoid a lot of
+Descript     : GTK+ can use the cache files created by gtk-update-icon-cache to avoid a lot of
              : system call and disk seek overhead when the application starts.
 Since the
              : format of the cache files allows them to be mmap()ed shared between multiple
              : applications, the overall memory consumption is reduced as well.